jrawbits/VisionEval-Wiki-JR/VE-User-Experience.md

     - Integrated documentation and tutorials
       - Integrated and hidable getting started materials (such as in the [RPAT UI](https://planningtools.transportation.org/files/112.pdf)) or separate resources (such as an Rmarkdown document or the wiki)?
   - Requirements:
-    - Some of these are already in the backlog under the [Improve End User Experience Milestone](https://github.com/gregorbj/VisionEval/milestone/17) and in the [UI Design](https://github.com/gregorbj/VisionEval/wiki/User-Interface-Design#scenario-viewer) discussion.
+    - Some of these are already in the backlog under the [Improve End User Experience Milestone](https://github.com/gregorbj/VisionEval/milestone/17) and in the [UI Design](https://github.com/gregorbj/VisionEval/wiki/User-Interface-Design#scenario-viewer) page.
     - For two audiences:
       - beginning VisionEval users with little R experience, [86](https://github.com/gregorbj/VisionEval/issues/86), [99](https://github.com/gregorbj/VisionEval/issues/99)
       - advanced / power users